What are Life Rules?

 When you reflect on facts, you can ask yourself three questions:

-Each question takes you to reflect on each aspect of what you did when you made your decision.
+Each question asks you to reflect on each aspect of what you did when you made your decision.
 Armed with the history a journal offers enables you to build on facts.